team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generating-Batch-Documentation-with-Dev-Docs.md

 1. A valid `dev-docs.json` configuration file in your project root directory.
 2. A Markdown template file specified in the `ai.components.template` configuration option.
 3. The necessary permissions to write documentation files to the specified `docPath`.
+4. If using the onboarding documentation feature, an onboarding template file as specified in `onboardingDocs.template`.

 ## How do I use this VS Code Extension Command?